-We will see here how to use remote desktop from Windows or GNU/Linux stations to a GNU/Linux X.Org or a Wayland display servers.
+We will see here how to use remote desktop from Windows or GNU/Linux systems to a GNU/Linux X.Org or a Wayland display servers.
 As we will see it's completly different dependly on which display server we use.

 As explained above, depending of your display server, screen sharing configuration won't be the same.
 So the first thing to do is to identify display server.